 Go over to your Adwords webpage and click the red “+ CAMPAIGN” button in the drop-down menu, then click on the video.
 You can fill a name for the Campaign at this point and select the type of ad you want.
 Before doing so, start thinking about which one will meet your business objectives better!
-They ‘re designed to have different functions and impacts as we explained before.
+They’re designed to have different functions and impacts as we explained before.

 Consider how much money you want to pay on advertising on YouTube.
 Smart advice here is, to begin with, a limited budget and increase it later if you are pleased with the performance and decide to extend it.
-Go ahead then and pick a distribution method for your ad: normal or accelerated, that means displaying it equally over time or faster.
+Go ahead then and pick a distribution method for your ad: normal or accelerated, which means displaying it equally over time or faster.

 Where Will You See the Ad?